pmean/build-website/text/00/sheet.md

 > comfortable with a spreadsheet than a database (or vice versa), that
 > might outweigh some of the computer efficiencies**.
 On the other hand,
 > keep in mind that software in general, and database software in
 > particular, is getting easier to use.
-Don\'t let lack of experience
+Don't let lack of experience
 > keep you from trying a database.
-It\'s easier than you think.
+It's easier than you think.

 **Summary**